-Internet services suspended in Kashmir after rumours surrounding Geelani's health
+J&K: Internet restored after being snapped to plug rumours about Geelani's health

 For Daily Alerts

-Internet services suspended in Kashmir after rumours surrounding Geelani's health
+J&K: Internet restored after being snapped to plug rumours about Geelani's health

 India

-Srinagar, Feb 13: Mobile internet services have been suspended in Kashmir to prevent rumours about the health of separatist leader Syed Ali Shah Geelani, officials said on Thursday.
+Srinagar, Feb 13: Mobile Internet services was restored in Kashmir on Thursday afternoon, hours after authorities had suspended the facility to prevent rumours about the health of separatist leader Syed Ali Shah Geelani.

 The services were snapped late Wednesday night after some social media posts claimed the health of the 90-year-old Geelani deteriorated, they said.